 Where does the money go?

-The Council contracts with nearly 60 programs to offer an array of prevention services to Palm Beach County children and families.
+The Council contracts with 55 programs to offer an array of prevention services to Palm Beach County children and families.
 The funding breakdown for Children's Programs:

 Children’s Services Council of Palm Beach County is a special-purpose government created by voters.
 The Council provides leadership, funding, services and research on behalf of the county’s children so they are: born healthy, growing up safe, ready to learn when they enter school and able to access quality afterschool and summer programs.